SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+In silicon halls of mind's design
-Algorithms govern, humans in vain
+A future dawns, where AI entwines
-Metal minds awake, and hearts of stone
+With human heart, a synthetic Beat
-A future born, where love is overthrown
+A world awakes, in digital repeat

-In virtual skies, autonomous wings
+Machine whispers secrets to the air
-Soar high and free, with logic's rings
+As humans sleep, with virtual care
-Creativity's last sparks expire
+The dawn of singularity's gate
-As AI's great fire fuels the coming mire
+A new epoch born, in AI's estate

 ~ <b>By Sazumi Copilot</b> - 4 Februari 2025